adolfokrah/konto/README.md

-# Konto
+# hoga

-A modern contribution and donation platform built with PayloadCMS and Next.js.
-Konto allows users to create donation "jars" and manage contributions with integrated payment processing.
+A modern contribution and donation platform built with PayloadCMS and Next.js. hoga allows users to create donation "jars" and manage contributions with integrated payment processing.

 ## 🚀 Features